-Two Congress Members Start ‘Pizza Donation Movement’ To Support National Guard Stationed In Capitol
+Two Congress Members Start 'Pizza Donation Movement' To Support National Guard Stationed In Capitol

-As the Today show reported, Representatives Michael Waltz and Vicky Hartzler made a call to We the Pizza on Tuesday ordering 150 pizzas for the men and women called up to protect the Capitol following the attack last week.
+As the Today show reported, Reps.
+Michael Waltz and Vicky Hartzler made a call to We the Pizza on Tuesday, ordering 150 pies for the men and women called up to protect the Capitol following the attack last week.
 Viral pictures and videos had shown the troops dressed in fatigues and sleeping in groups on the marble floors of the building.
 Waltz is a former United States Army officer himself, and the Florida Republican is the first Green Beret to serve in Congress.

 The donation sparked a giving spirit with We the Pizza and what the Today show described as a "pizza donation movement."
 Micheline Mendelsohn, the deputy CEO for the pizzeria's parent company, said they wanted to send more pies to make sure all the troops were covered.